Two buildings in Lahad Datu damaged by tornado-like phenomenon (VIDEO)

-LAHAD DATU, March 15 — An incident of strong winds resembling a “tornado” occurred this afternoon at the Jalan Segama Industrial State, Batu 1, and was recorded by the public at the scene.
+LAHAD DATU, March 16 — An incident of strong winds resembling a ‘tornado’ occurred yesterday afternoon at the Jalan Segama Industrial State, Batu 1, and was recorded by the public at the scene.

 A 22-second video that went viral on social media shows strong winds swirling around and blowing away the zinc roofing of buildings in the area.